Reslan-Tinawi/reslan-tinawi.github.io/_drafts/2020-06-06-covid-19-visualization.md

 - [Population ages 65 and above as a percentage of the total population](https://data.worldbank.org/indicator/SP.POP.65UP.TO.ZS).

 The population data might not be very accurate, as it was last updated in 2018, but that won't be a problem.

+All the visualizations were created using the amazing library: [Plotly](https://plotly.com/python/).

+The code for data analysis and visualization can be found [here](https://github.com/Reslan-Tinawi/COVID-19-Visualization).

+*Note*: this post is not intended to be a real-time dashboard of the COVID-19 cases, therefore it won't be updated anymore, the data used here is from 22/01/2020 till 30/06/2020.

 # Overall statistics pie chart